pojntfx/weron/README.md

 ### 6. Create a Layer 3 (IP) Overlay Network with `weron vpn ip`

 If you want to join multiple nodes into an overlay network, the IP VPN is the best choice.
 It works similarly to i.e. Tailscale/WireGuard and can either dynamically allocate an IP address from a CIDR notation or statically assign one for you.
-On Windows, make sure to install [TAP-Windows](https://duckduckgo.com/?q=TAP-Windows&t=h_&ia=web) first.
+On Windows, make sure to install [TAP-Windows](https://build.openvpn.net/downloads/releases/) first.
+Also note that due to technical limitations, only one IPv4 or IPv6 network and only one VPN instance at a time is supported on Windows; on macOS, only IPv6 networks are supported and IPv4 networks are ignored.
 To get started, launch the VPN on the first peer:

 ```shell
 $ sudo weron vpn ip --community mycommunity --password mypassword --key mykey --ips 2001:db8::1/64,192.0.2.1/24